-The idea for approaching turn-taking in our design came through conversations with other teachers who said they had dreamed of setting up instruments and technology in ways that could be rotated and passed around; a quick trip to Ikea later, the first prototype was born!
+The idea for approaching turn-taking in our design came through conversations with teachers within the school who said they had dreamed of setting up instruments and technology in ways that could be rotated and passed around; a quick trip to Ikea later, the first prototype was born!

 Sounds could be played either by touching the instrument or leaning into it.
 We also incorporated a mode which required the player to keep their hand on the board while moving, so that they could choose notes with one hand while turning them on and off with another.
 Although the kind of coordination and reach required meant it wasn’t accessible to everyone, this added a dimension in terms of physical feedback.
-By making contact with the instrument while waving, it was also possible to experience the benefits of the motion sensor while keeping a physical connection with the vibrations.
+By making contact with the instrument while waving, it was possible to experience the benefits of the motion sensor while keeping a physical connection with the vibrations.

 Since it was essential not to have any wires hanging out while the Lazy Susan was turned around, the project was compressed into a tupperware box, with battery power for the speaker and other components.
 We decorated the box together with bright colours and animals from our sessions.

-We spent the next few weeks learning to play the instrument as an option in our group: devising songs, improvising, having musical conversations, and building in that all-important turn-taking moment.
+We spent the next few weeks learning to play the instrument as one of the options in our group: devising songs, improvising, having musical conversations, and building in that all-important turn-taking moment.

 Spinning the board around and passing it to the next person gradually became a familiar gesture to everyone, an essential action in playing the Lazy Susan.

 The unconventional shape of the instrument helped establish that there was no right or wrong way to play, as long as the turn-taking element and mutual respect for others were present.
-The young musicians developed how to play with little guidance from adults in the room, with focus on musical interactions, modelling, and responding with physical gestures.
+The young musicians developed ways of playing to play with little verbal guidance from adults in the room, with focus on musical interactions, modelling, and responding with physical gestures.

-As a result we found many new ways of playing, including touching the conductive areas and counting or singing, leading others in call and response, and my personal favourite – leaning in to blow onto the sensor.
+Through this process we found many new ways of playing: touching the conductive areas and counting or singing, leading others in call and response, and leaning in to blow onto the sensor.
 Although in this latter case the blowing didn’t control the sound directly, the gesture made sense to the young musician in a more concrete way, and became a firm favourite!